-It is illegal in Florida for drivers to drive their vehicle with willful or wanton disregard for the safety of persons or property.
+It is illegal in West Palm Beach for drivers to drive their vehicle with willful or wanton disregard for the safety of persons or property.
 There does not have to be an accident which means that reckless driving can be charged for “wreck-less” driving.

 Reckless driving is bad driving but it is the middle area between culpably negligent driving, the worst driving, and negligent driving.
 Simple negligence is not reckless driving.
 See Berube v.
 State.

 Examples of culpable negligence which is the highest form of bad driving:

 - A person fleeing from police with his infant in the car.
 See State v.
 Ellison, 561 So.
 2d 576 (Fla.
 1990).